ArenCarpenter/Predicting_Bike_Ridership/README.md

 #### Total users throughout the year

 We see rider data from both 2011 and 2012.
 As we expect, there are more riders in the late spring through early fall when the temperatures and weather are the most comfortable.
 Ridership begins to fall off in November through April.
-Overall ridership is higher in 2012 than in 2011 (INSERT STATS HERE), perhaps signaling greater adoption and market share of Capital bike in Washington, D.C.
+Overall ridership is higher in 2012 than in 2011 (p-value = 7.21e-247), perhaps signaling greater adoption and market share of Capital bike in Washington, D.C.

 ![](Images/Users_by_Year.png)